 Belfast is an easy city to reach from multiple locations around the world.

-From Ireland, there’s a direct rail link between Dublin and Belfast which takes just over two hours.
+From Ireland, there’s a direct rail link between Dublin and Belfast which takes just over two hours, running roughly hourly.
 From the rest of the Republic of Ireland you’ll probably want to take the train to Dublin and then continue on to Belfast.

 There are also multiple bus options from Dublin, including direct from Dublin Airport.
 Journey time is around two hours, depending on traffic.
-It’s also easy to drive yourself of course.
+It’s easy to drive yourself, of course.

 From the UK, you can either fly or take the ferry.
 Ferries to Belfast depart from Liverpool, Cairnryan (Scotland) and the Isle of Man.
 We travelled with Stena Line and enjoyed the crossing from Cairnryan in Scotland.
 You can book your ferry here.

-Numerous flights service Northern Ireland’s three major airports, with service from the UK, continental Europe and North America.
-There are even more options available if you include Dublin Airport as an option.
-We recommend checking prices on flights using Kiwi.com for the best deals.
+Numerous flights serve Northern Ireland’s airports, with service from the UK, continental Europe and North America.
+There are even more options available if you include Dublin Airport.
+We recommend checking flight prices using Kiwi.com for the best deals.

 Saving Money in Belfast

-It’s probably going to be the easiest way to manage your public transport around the city if you plan on using it, plus the discounts can quickly pay for the cost of the card, which is very reasonably priced.
+It’s probably going to be the easiest way to manage your public transport around the city if you plan on using it, plus the discounts can quickly pay back the cost of the card.

-You can buy the Belfast Visitor Pass for 1, 2 or 3 days, either from the tourist office in the city, or online from the Visit Belfast website here.
+The Belfast Visitor Pass comes in 1, 2 and 3 day versions (£6.50, £10.50 and £14 for an adult), and you can buy it from the tourist office in the city, or online from the Visit Belfast website here.

 Rain is a possibility year round, but if you want a chance at better weather, then May through September are your best options.
 The city is a popular destination year round, and there are plenty of indoor attractions to keep you busy regardless of the weather outside.

-Belfast also plays host to events throughout the year, so if you are interested in attending one of these, check the Visit Belfast events page for ideas on what’s on that you might want to see.
+Belfast also plays host to events throughout the year, so if you’re interested in attending one of these, check the Visit Belfast events page for ideas on what’s on that you might want to see.

 The city also has an excellent public transport system which includes buses as well as local trains.
 The aforementioned Belfast Visitor Pass makes it affordable to get everywhere you need to go, including to and from the airport.

-In particular, of the attractions on this list, you might want to take a bus to the Crumlin Road Gaol, Ulster Museum, and perhaps from the Titanic Quarter to central Belfast.
+In particular, of the attractions on this list, you might want to take a bus to Crumlin Road Gaol and the Ulster Museum, and perhaps from the Titanic Quarter back to central Belfast.

-There’s also a hop on hop off bus tour of Belfast you can take, which visits all the attractions covered in the article.
+There’s also a hop on hop off bus tour of Belfast you can take, which visits all the attractions covered in this article.

 There are also taxis available, which can be quite cost effective for shorter journeys, especially if you are in a group.
-You can either hail these on the street, or book in advance – we recommend a taxi booking service called minicabit, book them for Belfast here.
+You can either hail these on the street, or book in advance.
+We recommend a taxi booking service called minicabit, which you can book for Belfast here.

 Further Reading

-Well, that sums up our idea of how to spend two days in Belfast!
-We’ve got a lot more content to come on the city which we’ll be linking to below, so do check back and don’t forget to subscribe to get updates on new content, which you can do here.
+Well, that sums up our idea of how to spend two days in Belfast.
+We’ve got more content on the city, and here’s some further reading to help you plan your trip.

 - A tour of Belfast’s street art